VirtualAlllocEx/DEFCON-31-Syscalls-Workshop/Chapter_3 Concept_of_Direct_Syscalls/Chapter_3 Theory.md

 - Indirect syscalls
 - Direct syscalls

-In this workshop we will only focus on the **Direct System Call** technique, i.e. we will implement Direct System Calls in the dropper later on, thus trying to avoid getting the corresponding system calls from Ntdll.dll, where some EDRs place their usermode hooks.
-The basics of Direct System Calls and Usermode Hookings should be clear now and the development of the Direct System Call Dropper can begin.
+In this workshop we will focus on the **direct syscall** and **indirect syscall** technique, i.e. we will create a direct syscall and an indirect syscall shellcode dropper step by step.
+The basics of direct syscalls and usermode hookings should now be clear, and the development of the direct syscall dropper can begin.